chrishil1/ChromDL/README.md

 ### Data
 The ChIP-seq and DNase-seq data that this model was trained on can be found in DeepSEA's codebase, <http://deepsea.princeton.edu/media/code/deepsea_train_bundle.v0.9.tar.gz>.

-The individual links for each of the 919 chromatin features labels can be found in 'data/DeepSEA_data_sources.txt', and the other data sources used in the experimentation and validation of the model can be found in 'data/other_data_sources.txt'
+The individual links for each of the 919 chromatin features labels can be found in `data/DeepSEA_data_sources.txt`, and the other data sources used in the experimentation and validation of the model can be found in `data/other_data_sources.txt`

+### Container file
+The previously mentioned container.sif used as the docker image for training and testing ChromDL can be downloaded from:

+### Weight files
+The fully trained ChromDL weight files can be downloaded from:

 ### Training ChromDL